rsdoiel/gameset/README.md

 Gameset
 =======

-A set of go packages and command line programs for modeling simple games at the command line.
+A set of go packages and command line programs for modeling simple games.